dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 Open the table "COVID_CBS - Confirmed cases by Age & Sex."
 This the table that you will create.
 You can explain the layout to the participants before continuing.

+> Event reports is currently the only app where you can make on the fly pivot tables using event/tracker data.
+This is not yet available in the line listing app, so the event reports and the line listing app need to be used in parrallel currently for the best results.

 Clear your inputs by going to Favorites -> New.

 Create an aggregate event report.
 You can use the following data items as an example: